- Things to Do

 - Travel Planning

-The annual National Cherry Blossom Festival, America’s greatest springtime celebration, is set for March 25 to April 16 just across the Potomac River from Arlington in Washington, D.C.
+The annual National Cherry Blossom Festival, America’s greatest springtime celebration, is set for March 20 to April 12 just across the Potomac River from Arlington in Washington, D.C.

 The National Park Service’s Bloom Watch tracks how the buds are doing on the way to bloom, and they are blooming earlier and earlier each year due to climate change, according to the National Park Service and research by the Smithsonian Institution.